mthmulders/mcs/README.md

    This will give you all artifacts in Maven Central that contain a particular class.
    If you set the `-f` flag, the search term is considered a "fully classified" class name, so including the package name.

+## Flags
-All modes recognise the `-l <number>` switch, which lets you specify how many results you want to see _at most_.
+* All modes recognise the `-l <number>` switch, which lets you specify how many results you want to see _at most_.
+* In **Wildcard sarch** and **Coordinate search**, you can pass along the `-s` (or `--show-vulnerabilities`) flag.
+  It will cause MCS to show a summary of reported security vulnerabilities against each result.
+  If there is only one search result, it will display the CVE numbers reported against that result.
+  **Note** that this feature will probably soon hit the API limits for the Sonatype OSS Index.
+See [their documentation](https://ossindex.sonatype.org) for details on how this may impact your usage.
+  You can specify your credentials using the system properties `ossindex.username` and `ossindex.password`.
+  See under "Configuring MCS" on how to do this in the most convenient way.

 ## Installation
 You can install mcs using the package manager of your choice: